kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 ### Hook handler implementations

 Containers can access a hook by implementing and registering a handler for that hook.
-There are two types of hook handlers that can be implemented for Containers:
+Two types of hook handlers can be implemented for Containers:

 * Exec - Executes a specific command, such as `pre-stop.sh`, inside the cgroups and namespaces of the Container.
 Resources consumed by the command are counted against the Container.